Are Chargers Allowed in Check In Baggage? A Simple USA Travel Guide

 Protect battery terminals

-I use a pouch, original box, or separate pocket so metal objects cannot touch the terminals.
+Use a pouch, original box, terminal cover, or separate pocket so metal objects cannot touch the terminals.

 4